Known issues in dqrobotics lessons¶

 Given that the latex macros sometimes do not render well in

-is much less hacky, so it is likely that the notebooks exported from the text version are more likely to be compatible withjupyterlab
+jupyterlab, this could become indirectly a solution.
+The latex support formystis much less hacky, so it is likely that the notebooks exported from the text version are more likely to be compatible withjupyterlab.

 Notes¶